 Cons:

-- APY is a little low on the savings account
+- Low APY on savings

 4. PNC Bank

 PNC Bank is a national bank established in 1845.
-The bank currently has over 2,600 branches in 21 states across the U.S., including New York, New Jersey, and Pennsylvania.
-According to the bank’s branch locator, it has 227 branches and ATMs in New Jersey.
+The bank currently has over 2,300 branches in 29 states across the U.S., including New York, New Jersey, and Pennsylvania.
+According to the bank’s branch locator, it has 186 branches and ATMs in New Jersey.

 PNC Bank offers competitive interest rates and a wide range of personal banking services, including checking and savings bank accounts, borrowing, investing, and wealth management services.